 Cape Town is a cultural hotbed

 The Cape Malay community is an integral part of the Capetonian landscape, having shaped its culture, music, food, and language for centuries.
 This is most apparent in the Bo-Kaap neighborhood, with its unique and colorful architecture.
-When in Cape Town, the team will be able to sample Cape Malay specialties, such as bobotie and kerrievis, while enjoying some of the best wines the world has to offer.
+When in Cape Town, the team will be able to sample Cape Malay specialities, such as bobotie and kerrievis, while enjoying some of the best wines the world has to offer.

-Sources and further readings:
+Sources and further reading: